 Place the cookware onto the wire rack.
 Always use heat-resistant cookware that is suitable for use in microwaves.
-Observe the notes on cookware suitable for microwaves. → "Microwave" on page 19
+Observe the notes on cookware suitable for microwaves.

 Slide the wire rack in at the indicated shelf position with the imprint "Microwave" facing the appliance door and the outer rail facing downwards.